tf-jlemasters/scrollscrollscroll/README.md

 # **Turbo Infinite Scroll Quotes App**
 ## Description
 A simple application created to aid learning how to utilize an infinite scroll in Rails.
+App displays quotes and photos from a Faker data
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)